vectrix-space/inertia/readme.md

 [![Maven Central](https://img.shields.io/maven-central/v/space.vectrix.inertia/inertia-api?label=stable)](https://search.maven.org/search?q=g:space.vectrix.inertia%20AND%20a:inertia*)
 ![Sonatype Nexus (Snapshots)](https://img.shields.io/nexus/s/space.vectrix.inertia/inertia-api?label=dev&server=https%3A%2F%2Fs01.oss.sonatype.org)

 A simple, fast, entity component framework.

+Inertia provides a flexible design with defaults that would fit various scenarios.
+It uses [Lmbda](https://github.com/LanternPowered/Lmbda) for component dependency injection.

+The use case for such a system can be used for game development, wrapping existing game entities and more.

 ## Building
 __Note:__ If you do not have [Gradle] installed then use `./gradlew` for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.